Roy Harper (character): 1941–1992: Origin, Teen Titans, addiction and fatherhood

 As an infant, Roy was raised by his father, Roy Harper Sr., a forest ranger.
 The fate of his birth mother is unknown, something that Roy has questioned his entire life, not sure whether she left them or died.
 When his father died in a forest fire when Roy was a baby, he was rescued by a man named Brave Bow, a Navajo medicine chief.
 Brave Bow took Roy into his tribe and raised him as his own son, telling him about how his birth father saved him, which made Roy grow up seeing him as a hero.
-Under Brave Bow's tutelage, Roy trained in archery, becoming remarkable at a very young age and a champion in several events.
+Under Brave Bow's tutelage, Roy trained in archery, becoming remarkable at a young age and a champion in several events.
 Roy began learning about the superhero Green Arrow (Oliver Queen) and started idolizing him, seeing him as a hero alongside his father and Brave Bow.

 When Brave Bow learned of an illness that would lead to his death, he contacted Green Arrow, asking him to take Roy in and raise him after his death.
-After posing as a judge in an archery contest, Green Arrow was impressed by Roy's skills as an archer, which prompted to him test Roy's character by rigging his arrows with magnets so they can be deflected, where Roy proceeded to impress Green Arrow as well.
+After posing as a judge in an archery contest, Green Arrow was impressed by Roy's skills as an archer, which prompted him to test Roy's character by rigging his arrows with magnets so they can be deflected, where Roy proceeded to impress Green Arrow as well.
 After Brave Bow's death, Roy was adopted by Green Arrow and became his sidekick, Speedy.
-He was given the name Speedy after he stopped a pair of robbers faster than Green Arrow could even put on his costume, and for being quicker than at shooting arrows and in general.
+He was given the name Speedy after he stopped a pair of robbers faster than Green Arrow could even put on his costume, and for being quicker than him at shooting arrows and in general.

-Speedy became a founding member of the Teen Titans along with Robin, Kid Flash, Aqualad and Wonder Girl, a group they formed so they as sidekicks could come out of their mentors' shadows and become their own.
-Roy developed a crush on Donna, and the two eventually began dating.
+Speedy became a founding member of the Teen Titans along with Robin, Kid Flash, Aqualad, and Wonder Girl, a group they formed so they as sidekicks could come out of their mentors' shadows.
+Roy developed a crush on Wonder Girl Donna Troy, and the two eventually began dating.

 As Roy spent more and more time with the Teen Titans, Oliver left to travel the country with Green Lantern (Hal Jordan) after Oliver had lost his fortune.
 When the Teen Titans had their first break up, Roy found himself alone.
 Trying to find some comfort, he started taking drugs and developed a heroin addiction in the award-winning "Snowbirds Don't Fly" story.
 When Oliver returned and learned of Roy's addiction and behavior, he reacted angrily and banished Roy from his house.
 When Hal found Roy on the street later, Roy vowed to fight and end his drug addiction.
 Hal took him to Black Canary, Oliver's girlfriend, who helped Roy with his drug withdrawal and gave him care.
 Roy reconciled with Oliver, but he officially ended their partnership with him, going fully solo.